-3.3.13 Gas.
+3.3.10 Gas.

-- 3.3.13.1 Compressed Gas.
-Any material or mixture having, when in its container, an absolute pressure of 276 kPa (an absolute pressure exceeding 40 psia) at 21.1°C (70°F) or, regardless of the pressure at 21.1°C (70°F), having an absolute pressure of 717 kPa (an absolute pressure exceeding 104 psia) at 54.4°C (130°F).
-[58:1.7] - 3.3.13.2 Flammable Gas.
-Any substance that exists in the gaseous state at normal atmospheric temperature and pressure and is capable of being ignited and burned when mixed with the proper proportions of air, oxygen, or other oxidizers.
-[99:3.3] - 3.3.13.3\ Reactive Gas.
-A gas that, by itself, is readily capable of detonation, explosive decomposition, or explosive reaction at normal or elevated temperatures and pressures. - 3.3.14\ Hazardous Chemical.
+- 3.3.10.1 Compressed Gas.
+Any material or mixture having, when in its container, an absolute pressure exceeding 40 psi (an absolute pressure of 276 kPa) at 21.1°C (70°F) or, regardless of the pressure at 21.1°C (70°F), having an absolute pressure exceeding 104 psi (an absolute pressure of 717 kPa) at 54.4°C (130°F). - 3.3.10.2 Flammable Gas.
+Any substance that exists in the gaseous state at normal atmospheric temperature and pressure and is capable of being ignited and burned when mixed with the proper proportion of air, oxygen, or other oxidizers.
+[99, 2012] - 3.3.10.3 Reactive Gas.
+A gas that, by itself, is readily capable of detonation, explosive decomposition, or explosive reaction at normal or elevated temperatures and pressures. - 3.3.11 Hazardous Chemical.
 A chemical with one or more of the following hazard ratings as defined in NFPA 704, Standard System for the Identification of the Hazards of Materials for Emergency Response.
 Health 2, 3, or 4; Flammability 2, 3, or 4; Reactivity 2, 3, or 4.
-[99:3.3]
+[99, 2012] - 3.3.12 Industrial Fire Brigade.
+An organized group of employees within an industrial occupancy who are knowledgeable, trained, and skilled in at least basic fire-fighting operations, and whose full-time occupation might or might not be the provision of fire suppression and related activities for their employer.
+[600, 2010] - 3.3.13 Irradiance.
+The power of a laser divided by the area of the laser beam at the target surface, expressed in watts per centimeters squared (W/cm^2) . - 3.3.14 Joule.
+The preferred SI unit of heat, energy, or work.
+A joule is the heat produced when one ampere is passed through a resistance of one ohm for one second, or it is the work required to move a distance of one meter against a force of one newton.
+There are 4.184 joules in a calorie, and 1055 joules in a British thermal unit (Btu).
+A watt is a joule/second.
+[921, 2011] - 3.3.15 Laboratory Apparatus.
+Furniture, laboratory hoods, centrifuges, refrigerators, and commercial or made-on-site equipment used in a laboratory. - 3.3.16 Laser.
+A device that produces an intense, coherent, directional beam of light by stimulating electronic or molecular transitions to lower energy levels (an acronym for Light Amplification by Stimulated Emission of Radiation). - 3.3.16.1 Embedded Laser.
+An enclosed laser with an assigned class number higher than the inherent capability of the laser system in which it is incorporated, where the system's lower classification is appropriate due to the engineering features limiting accessible emission. - 3.3.16.2 Pulsed Laser.
+A laser that delivers its energy in the form of a single pulse or a train of pulses; a single pulse or a train of pulses with a pulse duration of <0.25 second. - 3.3.16.3 Q-Switched Laser.
+A laser that emits short (approximately 10 to 250 nanoseconds), high-power pulses by means of a Q-switch.

-- 3.3.15 Industrial Fire Brigade.
-An organized group of employees within an industrial occupancy who are knowledgeable, trained, and skilled in at least basic fire fighting operations, and whose full-time occupation might or might not be the provision of fire suppression and related activities for their employer.
-[600:1.5] - 3.3.16\ Interlock.
-A device to prevent an action from occurring where injury or property damage can result. - 3.3.17 Irradiance.
-The power of a laser divided by the area of the laser beam at the target surface, expressed in watts per centimeters squared $(W/cm^2)$ . - 3.3.18 Joule.
-A unit of energy (1 joule = 1 watt second). - 3.3.19\ Laser.
-A device that produces an intense, coherent, directional beam of light by stimulating electronic or molecular transitions to lower energy levels (an acronym for Light Amplification by Stimulated Emission of Radiation). - 3.3.19.1 Embedded Laser.
-An enclosed laser with an assigned class number higher than the inherent capability of the laser system in which it is incorporated, where the system's lower classification is appropriate due to the engineering features limiting accessible emission. - 3.3.19.2 Pulsed Laser.
-A laser that delivers its energy in the form of a single pulse or a train of pulses; a single pulse or a train of pulses with a pulse duration of <0.25 second. - 3.3.19.3 Q-Switched Laser.
-A laser that emits short (approximately 10 to 250 nanoseconds), high-power pulses by means of a Q-switch. - 3.3.20\ Laser Safety Personnel (LSP).
-One who has authority to monitor and enforce the control of laser hazards and to effect the knowledgeable evaluation and control of laser hazards. - 3.3.21\ Laser System.
-An assembly of electrical, mechanical, and optical components that includes a laser.
+3.3.17 Laser Safety Personnel (LSP).
+One who has authority to monitor and enforce the control of laser hazards and to effect the knowledgeable evaluation and control of laser hazards.